Omeka S Playground¶

 At runtime:

-assets/omeka/ - mutable state lives under
+/www/omeka - mutable state (SQLite database, config, uploads) lives under

-/persistin browser storage - the shell hosts the running site in an iframe and exposes Home, Admin, and Docs navigation
+- the shell hosts the running site in an iframe and exposes Home, Admin, and Docs navigation

 - the service worker rewrites paths so the app works both locally and under the GitHub Pages subpath